stanford-rc/globus.stanford.edu/accounts/create.md

 Select *Stanford University* from the list, and click the *Continue* button.

+{% include info-box.html
+   icon = "users"
+   header="Google, ORCID, or ACCESS?
+Not yet…" content="If you have a Stanford Google account, an ORCID, or an NSF ACCESS account, hold off on signing in through those pathways.
+Sign in through 'Stanford University' first."
+%}

 When you click on the *Continue* button, you will be taken to the normal Stanford University login page.
 If you have not logged in today, or on this browser, you may be prompted to log in and/or two-step.